wrex/rexs.tips/content/en/guitar/Fundamentals/notes/finding-notes/index.md

 ## The Process

-Like anything with guitar, the way to make this tractable is to break it into small, ridiculously easy chunks, and keep practicing the chunks that give you trouble (and not repeat the ones you've already mastered!).
+Like anything with guitar, the way to make this tractable is to break it into small, ridiculously easy chunks.
+You keep practicing the chunks that give you trouble (and try not to repeat the ones you've already mastered!).
 Again, expect this to take take weeks at best.

-Expect to begin all of your practice sessions with some of the GTD tests on this page until you can pass {{< tdgref "learn-neck" >}}.
+First practice with  all of the individual TDG subtests linked from this page.
+When you're ready, test yourself with the "master" proficiency test {{< tdgref "learn-neck" >}}.

 Follow this process to get to the end goal: